-- (1) Article 52 is amended as follows: - (a) in paragraph 3, the following point (i) is added:

-'(i) the producer organisation or association of producer organisations implements an operational programme in a Member State in which the degree of organisation of producers in the fruit and vegetables sector has been less than 10 % for three consecutive years preceding the implementation of the operational programme.
-The degree of organisation shall be calculated as the value of fruit and vegetable production that was obtained in the Member State concerned and marketed by producer organisations or associations of producer organisations recognised under Regulation (EU) No 1308/2013, divided by the total value of the fruit and vegetable production that was obtained in that Member State.';

-(b) the following paragraph 5a is inserted:

-'5a.
-The 50 % limit provided for in paragraph 1 shall be increased to 60 % for expenditure linked to the objectives referred to in Article 46, points (a), (b) or (c), if the following conditions are fulfilled:

-- (a) the expenditure is related to investments in tangible and intangible assets as referred to in Article 47(1), point (a), made by young farmers or new farmers, who join a producer organisation recognised under Regulation (EU) No 1308/2013 for the first time; - (b) the investments referred to in point (a) are made at the premises of these young farmers or new farmers as part of their first operational programme.'; - (c) the following paragraph 7 is added:
+- (a) in paragraph 3, the following point (i) is added: - '(i) the producer organisation or association of producer organisations implements an operational programme in a Member State in which the degree of organisation of producers in the fruit and vegetables sector has been less than 10 % for three consecutive years preceding the implementation of the operational programme.
+The degree of organisation shall be calculated, for each year of the duration of an operational programme, as the value of the fruit and vegetable production that was obtained marketed in the Member State concerned and marketed by producer organisations or associations of producer organisations recognised under Regulation (EU) No 1308/2013 during the three consecutive years preceding the implementation of the operational programme, divided by the total value of the fruit and vegetable production that was obtained in that Member State- during the same period.' - (b) the following paragraph 5a is inserted: - '5a.
+The 50 % limit provided for in paragraph 1 shall be increased to 670 % for expenditure linked to the objectives referred to in Article 46, points (a), (b) or (c), if the following conditions are fulfilled: - (a) the expenditure is related to investments in tangible and intangible assets as referred to in Article 47(1), point (a), made by young farmers or new farmers, who for the first time join a producer organisation recognised under Regulation (EU) No 1308/2013-for the first time; - (b) the investments referred to in point (a) are made at the premises of these young farmers or new farmers as part of their first operational programme.'

-7. The 50 % limit provided for in paragraph 1 shall be increased to 70 % of the actual expenditure incurred in a given year for operational programmes implemented by producer organisations or associations of producer organisations and affected in this given year by adverse climatic events, natural disasters, plant diseases or pest infestations to be identified by the Member States.';

-(2) in Article 68, the following paragraph 2a is inserted:

-'2a.
-Article 52(3), points (a) to (d) and (f) to (h), and Article 52(5a) of this Regulation shall apply mutatis mutandis.';

-(3) in Article 88, paragraph 7 is replaced by the following:

-7. As of 2025, Member States may review their decisions referred to in paragraph 6 as part of a request for amendment of their CAP Strategic Plans made in accordance with Article 119 and decide to use up to 6 % of their allocations for direct payments set out in Annex V, where relevant after deduction of the allocations for cotton set in Annex VIII, for types of intervention in other sectors referred to in Title III, Chapter III, Section 7.
+- (c) the following paragraph 7 is added: - '7.
+The 50 % limit provided for in paragraph 1 shall be increased to 70 % of the actual expenditure incurred in a given year for operational programmes implemented by producer organisations or associations of producer organisations and affected in this given year by adverse climatic events, natural disasters, plant diseases or pest infestations to be identified by the Member States [, provided that the increase is granted only for covering losses which exceed a threshold of at least 30 % of the average annual production of the producer organisation or the association of producer organisations in the preceding three-year period or a three-year average based on the preceding five-year period, excluding the highest and the lowest entry].' - (2) in Article 68, the following paragraph 2a is inserted: - '2a.
+Article 52(3), points (a) to (d) and (f) to (h), and Article 52(5a) and (7) of this Regulation shall apply mutatis mutandis.' - in Article 88, paragraph 7 is replaced by the following: - '7.
+As of 2025, Member States may review their decisions referred to in paragraph 6 as part of a request for amendment of their CAP Strategic Plans made in accordance with Article 119 and decide to use up to 6 % of their allocations for direct payments set out in Annex V, where relevant after deduction of the allocations for cotton set in Annex VIII, for types of intervention in other sectors referred to in Title III, Chapter III, Section 7.

-The amount corresponding to the percentage of Member States' allocations for direct payments referred to in the first subparagraph of this paragraph and used for types of intervention in other sectors for a certain financial year shall be considered to be Member States' allocations per financial year for types of intervention in other sectors.'.
+The amount corresponding to the percentage of Member States' allocations for direct payments referred to in the first subparagraph of this paragraph and used for types of intervention in other sectors for a certain financial year shall be considered to be Member States' allocations per financial year for types of intervention in other sectors.'

-Article 3 Amendment of Regulation (EU) 2021/2116
+Amendment of Regulation (EU) 2021/2116